My tree. It’s artificial, due to our building’s no-real-tree rule.

 Things changed in the fall of 1988, when I found myself in my favorite little antique store in Seattle’s Pioneer Square, Old Firehouse Antiques.
 Marge and Fred Dau, the kindly owners (and they really were!), offered an amazing array of old things: decorative items, furniture, gadgets, pottery, pictures, and yes, Christmas ornaments.
 One day, while browsing for vintage decorative objects (old stuff) which potentially would fit into the apartment Sally Jo and I shared, I spied a large table filled with vintage and hand-crafted Christmas ornaments.
 I was definitely not in the store to buy that type of item.
 But, I stopped, picked up one of the ornaments, and examined it carefully.
 I really looked at it.
 And I felt drawn back to my childhood memories.
 The ornament I chose to pick up was the German door harp, seen below.

-Door harp ornament, with “Welcome” in German painted on it.
+Door harp ornament, with “Welcome” in Swedish, painted on it.

 I examined the rest of the ornaments on the big old table.
 I noticed how some of them really had some age on them.
 And I admired their hand-crafted charm and uniqueness.
 There were ornaments from countries far and wide.
 And then, I saw how inexpensively priced they were.
 Marge and Fred were practically giving them away. – Perhaps that was their way of encouraging folks like me to get into, and stay in the spirit of the season.
 I walked out of Old Firehouse Antiques with a couple of sacks just full of old Christmas ornaments.